mflint/SwiftMock/README.md

 Mocks are strict.
 This means they will reject _any_ unexpected call.
 If this annoys you, then perhaps you should be stubbing those calls instead of mocking?

-When testing async functions, the mock uses an internal `XCTestExpectation` to (hopefully!) ensure that the mock won't be verified until the expected async call completes.
+The mock uses an internal `XCTestExpectation` to (hopefully!) ensure that the mock won't be verified until the expected call completes.
+This applies to all mocked functions, even for tests in a completely synchronous environment, because the system-under-test may internally call the mocked function from a `Task`.
+This means that you shouldn't need to explicitly write semaphores in your unit-test code.

 ## Various ways to call the `accept` or `throwingAccept` function when writing your Mock object